gijss/rFSM-tooling/tutorial.md

 ####Legal boundary crossing
 Again for composability reasons, the transition target should point to a node less or equally nested than source node.

-Try to add the following line to the state `root`:
+Try to add the following line to the end of the file:

 ```
-transition from error to on.moving onevent 'wrongdirection'
+transition from root.error to root.on.moving onevent 'wrongdirection'
 ```